TediusTimmy/BC-DeciCalc/Manuel.md

 ## Navigating the Spreadsheet

 Most of the navigation and commands are taken from the Unix tool `sc`.
 The tool `sc` was originally written with `vi` users in mind, and many choices reflect that.
+The color scheme, and that F7 exits, is taken from WordPerfect.

 ### Commands
 * Arrow keys : navigate.